 Nature talk and tea

-The Sherborne Park Estate was home to BBC Springwatch 2017, and in 2018 we will be continuing to focus on nature and the wildlife of the Cotswolds.
+The Sherborne Park Estate was home to BBC Springwatch 2017 and 2018, and we will be continuing to focus on nature and the wildlife of the Cotswolds.

 After the talk a delicious traditional afternoon tea including a selection of sandwiches, savoury pastries, cakes, and scones will be served by the fire on vintage china, accompanied by tea and coffee.